 // FOLLOW THE POSITIVE //

 That’s it!
-Those three simple boundaries have really helped me have a healthier relationship with Instagram, a relationship that I actually truly enjoy.
+These three simple Instagram boundaries have really helped me have a healthier relationship with this app, a relationship that I actually truly enjoy.
 How about you?
-Do you have social media boundaries?
+Do you set Instagram boundaries?
 Please share!